Ricky Martin: 2019–present: Amici di Maria De Filippi, PausaPlay, and Jingle Jangle: A Christmas Journey

 At the 61st Annual Grammy Awards, Martin performed "Havana", "Pégate", and "Mi Gente", alongside Camila Cabello, J Balvin, Young Thug, and Arturo Sandoval, as the opening performance.
 Martin served as a coach on the eighteenth season of the Italian talent show Amici di Maria De Filippi in 2019.
 In the same year, Maluma released a song called "No Se Me Quita" from his album 11:11, which featured Martin.
 The song reached number one in Mexico and was certified quadruple platinum in the country.
 Martin hosted the 20th Annual Latin Grammy Awards in November 2019, along with Roselyn Sánchez and Paz Vega.
 The artist started recording his eleventh studio album, initially titled Movimiento, in the second half of 2019, inspired by the 2019 political protests in Puerto Rico.
 He embarked on the Movimiento Tour in 2020.
 Because of the COVID-19 pandemic and subsequent personal experiences, he decided to split the tour's associated album in two extended plays, Pausa and Play; the former was released in May 2020, while the latter was released in May 2022.

 Pausa was nominated for Album of the Year and won the award for Best Pop Vocal Album at the 21st Annual Latin Grammy Awards.
 The second single from the EP, "Tiburones" reached number one in Argentina and Puerto Rico, and was also nominated for Song of the Year at the 21st Annual Latin Grammy Awards.
 Martin starred as the voice of villainous miniature figure Don Juan Diego in the American Christmas musical fantasy film Jingle Jangle: A Christmas Journey.
 The film was released on Netflix on November 13, 2020, and received generally favorable reviews.
 In April 2021, Martin released his hit single "Canción Bonita" with Colombian singer Carlos Vives, which experienced huge commercial success in Latin America, reaching number one in 12 countries.
 It was also nominated for Song of the Year and Best Pop Song at the 22nd Annual Latin Grammy Awards.
 Later that year, he embarked on his first co-headlining tour, the Enrique Iglesias and Ricky Martin Live in Concert alongside Spanish singer Enrique Iglesias.
 Martin released Play on July 13, 2022.
 The EP included singles "Otra Noche en L.A." and "A Veces Bien y a Veces Mal"; the former reached number one in four countries.

+Martin made a guest appearance, alongside headliner Bad Bunny and Lady Gaga, at the Super Bowl LX halftime show on February 8, 2026; he performed Bad Bunny's song "Lo Que Le Pasó a Hawaii" ("What Happened to Hawaii").